 Garden: Large enclosed rear garden with patio area, table and chairs.

 Short Breaks: Not accepted at peak times.

 Notes: Towels are provided.
 Travel cot, highchair and stair gate available on request.
-No smoking at this property.
+Strictly no smoking at this property.
 Unlimited WiFi is available free of charge.
 Mobiles phone signal is strong.

 Good location and lovely property very pleased with the accommodation and looking to return.

 Whitby is a popular choice for visitors all year round.
 It is well known for its long sandy beach and delicious seafood.
 The river Esk flows through the town to the sea and cottages are perched on the hills on each side, with cobbled streets and historic yards providing a maze of places to explore.
 The town has a fantastic mix of modern shops and services, traditional stores and boutique shops.
 Whitby jet continues to be made into beautiful jewellery and sold in a number of shops.
 There are plenty of excellent restaurants which serve local fish and seafood, as well as a wonderful choice of cafes and tearooms.

 The ruins of Whitby Abbey stand dominantly on the clifftop and can be reached by climbing the 199 steps from the old town.
 The Abbey is said to have been the inspiration for Bram Stoker's novel Count Dracula, and its gothic splendour is the perfect place from which to take in some truly stunning views over the town, harbour and coastline.
 Whitby harbour is steeped in history and visitors can see where British explorer Captain James Cook first worked as an apprentice before setting sail and discovering Australia.
 A statue of this great explorer stands proudly above the town, along with some huge whalebones, a sign of the town's maritime history.
 The harbour is a buzz of activity and you can enjoy early mornings watching the fishing boats come ashore before getting first choice of their catch of the day.